Contents

 Natural Light.

-Houses are becoming greener.
-Conserving energy is a major cornerstone of residential LEED certification.
-LEED houses consume to 30% less energy than non-LEED homes.
-Skylights bring totally free, tidy, natural light into homes, decreasing the amount of artificial light needed in a house.
+Homes are ending up being greener.
+Conserving energy is a major foundation of residential LEED accreditation.
+LEED homes use up to 30% less energy than non-LEED homes.
+Skylights bring free, tidy, natural light into houses, decreasing the amount of artificial light needed in a house.

 Heat Gain When Required.